-Sampling and testing for inorganic parameters has been conducted for the DWS in accordance with Schedule 13-2 of Ontario Regulation 170/03.
-The regulation requires that samples be collected every 60 months and tested for each parameter listed in Schedule 23.
-The most recent samples were collected on January 10, 2016 and there were no concerns identified from the results.
+Sampling and testing for inorganic parameters has been conducted for the drinking water system in accordance with Schedule 13-2 of Ontario Regulation 170/03.
+The regulation requires that samples are to be collected every 60 months and tested for each parameter listed in Schedule 23; this requirement has been met when the most recent samples were collected on January 8, 2019.
+There were no concerns identified from the results.

-• All organic water quality monitoring requirements prescribed by legislation were conducted within the required frequency.
+All organic water quality monitoring requirements prescribed by legislation were conducted within the required frequency.